 Usually, in late spring, Portland will be met with a few warmer days, sometimes MUCH warmer than the typical.
 On such days, cold brew has been in high demand among the Clive staff (things get frantic when it’s gone!), so I always try to be proactive about setting it up every morning so that by the time the afternoon rolls around it is ready to drink.
 Lately, we have been using our favorite single origin roasts from Roseline - the Ethiopian and Latin American have been especially tasty.
 The slow drip method using iced water brings out delicious smooth and rich flavors with very little acidity.

-Here at Clive we have developed our own device to make cold brew: The Clive Tower.
-The locally hand-crafted curved wood tower is simple and elegant, yet sturdy and solid.
+Here at Clive, we have developed our own device to make cold brew: The Clive Cold Brew Tower.
+The locally handcrafted, curved wood tower is simple and elegant - yet sturdy and solid.
 Available in walnut and quilted maple, the immaculate finish of the wood underscores the quality of this artisan product.
 For more about our custom Clive wood pieces made here in Portland, check out our Crafted in Portland video!